anonaddy/addy.io/source/_articles/accounts-and-settings/security-settings.md

 3. Click the button "Logoug Other Browser Sessions". addy.io will invalidate all other sessions; (mobile apps and browser extensions using API keys will not be logged out) you will remain logged in on the current browser.
 4. Any other device or browser will need to [log in](/help/logging-into-your-account/) again with your username and password (and 2FA if enabled).

-## Setting up Two-Factor authentication
+<h2 id="setting-up-two-factor-authentication">Setting up Two-Factor authentication</h2>

 Two-factor authentication (2FA) adds an extra step when you log in: after entering your username and password, you prove it is really you with a second factor. addy.io supports two methods: